BUDGET UPDATE

 Statutory Sick Pay (SSP)

 Statutory sick pay will now be payable from day one for employees, rather than day four.
-For employers with fewer than 250 employees, the cost of statutory sick pay for two weeks per employee will be refunded in full by the Government.
+For employers with fewer than 250 employees, the cost of statutory sick pay for two weeks per employee will refund.

 Benefits for the self-employed